Triptorelin (Decapeptyl® or Gonapeptyl®)

-This treatment can cause dizziness, blurred vision or drowsiness.
+This treatment can cause dizziness or blurred vision.
 Do not drive or operate machinery if you have these side effects.
-Talk to your doctor or nurse if you notice any of these effects.
+Let your doctor or nurse know if you notice any of these effects.

 This treatment can make you feel sick, but this is usually mild.
 If it does not get better, your doctor can give you anti-sickness drugs to help.
 Some men may get pain in their lower tummy.
 Let your doctor know if this happens to you.

 You may gain weight when you are having this treatment.
 Eating healthily and being active can help you keep to a healthy weight.
 Your doctor, nurse or a dietitian can give you more advice.